DishaBasti/real-time-analytics-pipeline/README.md

 ## 📌 Project Overview
-The goal of this project is to **simulate real-time viewership data** from a CSV and analyze it using:
+The goal of this project is to **simulate real-time TV channel viewership data** from a CSV and analyze it using:
 - **Kafka** for distributed event streaming.
 - **PySpark Structured Streaming** for real-time analytics.
 - **Prometheus & Grafana** for monitoring and visualization.